Transform CX with AI at the core of every interaction

 “TalkDesk support interactions have been the most challenging part of the experience so far.
 We have had some open tickets that have not been solved in several months but TalkDesk has let us know that they are still working towards a solution.
 Email reporting and routing have been challenging as well.”
 Source

-Verdict: Talkdesk excels with its studio features, ergonomic UI and easy integrations (including with Dynamics 365).
-What makes Talkdesk a worthy contender is its simplicity of configuring, curating and managing call flows.
-Some issues that users may run into include no call recordings, audio delays and a less intuitive reporting system.
+Verdict: Talkdesk excels with its studio features, intuitive UI and seamless integrations (including with Dynamics 365).
+What often stands out with Talkdesk is the simplicity of configuring, designing and managing call flows.
+Some issues that users report include no call recordings, limited visibility of agent status, audio delays and a less intuitive reporting system.

 LivePerson